-In order to be admitted into a program at SAE Institute, prospective students may be enrolled in a program through the fourth day after the corresponding cohort start date as long as all requirements have been met (including attending class by the fifth day of the corresponding cohort start date) and there is space available.
+In order to be admitted into a program at SAE Institute, prospective students may be enrolled in a program through the fifth class day (for SAE Institute Atlanta students) or the ninth class day (for all other SAE Institute campus locations) after the corresponding start date as long as requirements have been met (including attending class by the fifth or ninth day of the corresponding cohort start date, depending on campus) and if there is space available.

 The following are the admissions requirements for all prospective students: